 Foster Collaboration In Information Security

 Many more established GRC programs use a modular approach to their organization - when integrating GRC activities, though, organizations must approach the way these teams communicate differently.
-Integrated GRC solutions or integrated risk management tools can help with this - often, these tools allow for asynchronous communication as well as increased visibility across the whole organization.
+Integrating governance risk and compliance automation or integrated risk management tools can help with this - often, these tools allow for asynchronous communication as well as increased visibility across the whole organization.
 This increased visibility becomes all the more important as we roll the program data up the chain of command.

 Data Visualization and Faster Delivery of Information